 That being said, there have been some case reports of rash accompanying flu.
-A 2011 article indicated that a rash occurs in about 2% of patients with influenza A, and in some cases for pandemic A (H1N1).
+A indicated that a rash occurs in about 2% of patients with influenza A, and in some cases for pandemic A (H1N1).

 The article concluded that a rash should be considered an uncommon but existing feature of influenza infection, but that it was substantially lower in adults than children.

-A 2015 study of three children with both influenza B and a rash in 2014, concluded that rash is a very uncommon manifestation of flu.
+A of three children with both influenza B and a rash in 2014, concluded that rash is a very uncommon manifestation of flu.
 The study also concluded that it was possible that the children being studied could have been infected by the flu virus and another pathogen (unidentified), or that an environmental factor was involved.

 One of the reasons people are concerned about flu rash is that it has recently gotten some social media and traditional media attention.